Abduallahhussienn/Abduallahhussienn/README.md

 Senior Artificial Intelligence student at the Faculty of Computer and Information, seeking the opportunity to develop my skills and acquire more knowledge to elevate people.
 A fast learning, detail-oriented student aiming to help people achieve their goals, deliver quality ground-breaking projects, and take on more responsibility as quick as possible.

+- 🔭 I was a data scientist intern @National Bank Of Egypt
-- 🔭 I'm a data scientist intern @BanqueMisr
+- 🔭 I was a data scientist intern @Banque Misr